Chemist Insight Is First-Class Data

 Blaise is built for a different moment in the day.

-The moment when a medicinal chemist looks at a molecule and thinks: This is probably wrong — but I need to explain why.
+It’s for the moment when a medicinal chemist looks at a molecule and thinks: This is probably wrong, but I need to explain why.

 That moment is the real bottleneck.